hmchen47/DataScience/Notes/a09-FeatureSelect.md

       + different feature subsets
       + creating a mechaine learning algorithm
     2. evaluating the fitness of each feature subset w/ an evaluation metric of choice depending on the chosen algorithm
-    3. reproducing high-fitness chromosomes (feature subset) in the new population
+    3. reproducing high-fitness chromosomes (feature subsets) in the new population
     4. removing poor-fitness chromsomes (selection)
     5. constructing new chromosomes (crossover)
     6. recovering lost features (mutation)